mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

 Tokenizer that you want to use to create tokens.
-Tokens determine how Atlas Search splits up text into discrete chunks for indexing
+Tokens determine how Atlas Search splits up text into discrete chunks for indexing.

 <table>
     <thead>